 So many things, perhaps too many to list, but here are some of them.

 I love creating.
-I love building cool stuff, the kind that arrive dangling challenges so out of reach that only years of effort would get us near to accomplishing them.
-But also the ones that show us chasms can be crossed, and dragons can be defeated, and when they are—and they will—they will fill us with the most excitement a person can experience, as we emerge victoriously.
+I love building cool stuff, the kind that comes with challenges so out of reach that only years of effort would get us near to accomplishing them.
+But also the ones that show us chasms can be crossed, and dragons can be defeated, and when they are—and they will—they'll fill us with the most excitement a person can experience as we emerge victoriously.

 I love reading.
 Mostly anything, but mainly fiction.
 I love being able to walk and swim and dream in worlds and universes other minds have created.
-Stories are perhaps the most advanced kind of technology we have devised as human-beings, with the power to connect us, so closely and perfectly, to each other.
+Stories are perhaps the most advanced technology we have devised as human beings, with the power to connect us so closely and perfectly to each other.

 But most of all, I love writing.
-Picking one word among others, but not just anyone.
-Choosing the right one—le mot juste.
+Picking one word among others, but not just any.
+The right one—le mot juste.
 The one that surfaced above any other word that could have possibly be used, and raised up to the challenge.
 And the adventure of then doing that process again.

 And again.

-Basting one after the other until there’s something new looking back at us from where nothing existed before.
+Basting one after the other until something new looks back at us from where nothing existed before.

 Words carry power and can change minds.
 Or create pain.